bytecodealliance/cranelift/lib/entity/README.md

 One major difference between this crate and crates like [slotmap], [slab], and [generational-arena] is that this crate currently provides no way to delete entities.
-This limits its use to situations where deleting isn't important, however it also makes it more efficient, because it doesn't need extra bookkeeping state to reuse the storage for deleted objects, or to ensure that new objects always have unique keys (eg. slotmap's versioning).
+This limits its use to situations where deleting isn't important, however this also makes it more efficient, because it doesn't need extra bookkeeping state to reuse the storage for deleted objects, or to ensure that new objects always have unique keys (eg. slotmap's versioning).